 Breakouts at 30?
 Fine lines at 45?
-No matter how your skin’s behaving, there’s a skin care product out there for you, and to get the most out of these pricey little gems, you have to know a little about the key ingredients.
+No matter how your skin’s behaving, there’s a skin care product out there for you.
+If you’re like me and like the fastest results you should probably understand the ingredients!

 As you know, I never like to take peoples word for anything without investigating it myself (middle-aged cynicism).
 I think Ronald Reagan was the one who said ‘trust but verify’ ?
-Being so, I did a lot of research on what’s what in skin care.
+Same theory here.

 With this Skin Care Glossary you will be able to navigate your way through the skin care products you are already using, see where you are lacking, and fill in those gaps without having to do all the research, because mama already did!

-I’ll go alphabetically and will keep the list updated for your reference at any time.
+I’ll go alphabetically and will keep the list updated for your reference any time.

 Used For: Clear out pores and prevent breakouts